American companies and NASA want to achieve the first American landing on the moon since 1972

 When will the moon landing take place?

-The planned landing on the lunar surface of Intuitive Machines' Odysseus lander is scheduled for February 22, 2024 at 11:49 p.m.
+The planned landing of Intuitive Machines' Odysseus lander is scheduled to take place on February 22, 2024, at 11:49 p.m.
 The company wants to offer live streaming.

 NASA co-funded the development of a private lunar lander